 The knowledge and skills students acquire throughout PLTW Engineering come together in Engineering Design and Development as they identify an issue and then research, design, and test a solution, ultimately presenting their solution to a panel of engineers.
 Students apply the professional skills they have developed to document a design process to standards, completing Engineering Design and Development ready to take on any post-secondary program or career.
 This course cannot be entered at mid-term and cannot be the sole final CTE course for the STEM endorsement.
-This course is only offered at ATEMS for 2020-2021.
-It will be offered at The LIFT for all high schools beginning in 2021-2022.
+This course is offered at The LIFT for all high schools.